OCR passport

 Further Reading

-Added more reading material about different approaches using OCR on Passports and ID cards.
+Update: More reading material about different approaches to using OCR on passports and ID cards was added.